ralphchen/vpc/intl.en-US/Product Introduction/Architecture.md

 ## VPC theory {#section_gtq_q3z_ndb .section}

 Based on mainstream tunneling technologies,  VPCs isolate virtual networks.
 Each VPC has a unique tunnel ID, and a tunnel ID corresponds to only one VPC.
 A tunnel encapsulation carrying a unique tunnel ID is added to each data packet transmitted between the ECS instances within a VPC.
 Then, the data packet is transmitted over the physical network.
-Because the tunnel IDs are different for ECS instances in different VPCs and the IDs are located on two different routing planes, the ECS instances from different VPCs cannot communicate with each other and are isolated by nature.
+Because the tunnel IDs are different for ECS instances in different VPCs and the ECS instances are located on two different routing planes, the ECS instances from different VPCs cannot communicate with each other and are isolated by nature.

 Based on the tunneling and SDN technologies, the Alibaba Cloud research and development team has developed the VPC in the basis of hardware gateways and self-developed switch equipment.